She’s helping our customers stay safe online.

 Name: Kristy Macfarlane

-Your role: Head of Diversity & Inclusion
+Your role: Head of Diversity and Inclusion

 What’s your story?

 Whilst I started as a Chartered Accountant, my love of people and doing the right thing has led me to a career in HR.
-As Head of Diversity & Inclusion it is about doing what is right, respecting people and making bold choices along the way to build a more inclusive community for all people.
+As Head of Diversity and Inclusion it is about doing what is right, respecting people and making bold choices along the way to build a more inclusive community for all people.
 And why does this matter?
 I want my children and future generations to grow up being treated respectfully.

 How have you made a difference?

 Whilst I would hope my job makes a difference every day in allowing our people at NAB to be themselves.
 Personally, I aim to set the benchmark high and show that people juggling carer responsibilities and / or geography should not limit one’s mindset.
 Based in Brisbane close to my family, whilst my team and role are in Melbourne, I am able to work flexibly.
 My partner also works flexibly, as his team is based in Sydney.
 Some weeks we do airport handovers with our boys and no one week is ever the same; but in some crazy way we make it work so we can be close to family.
 I hope I show people the importance of believing in themselves, having the courage to step into new situations and not limiting their mindset based on their location or what they are juggling with at home.
 It should be about personal choice, doing what is right for you and having an organisation that believes in you - so you can be your best.